 - 1. The merge must be fast-forward.
 In most cases, this can be achieved by 'rebasing' the branch with the most recent commits from master.
 This can be handled via GitLab, if no conflicts arise.
-Otherwise, or if preferred, the operation can be performed locally. - 2.
+Otherwise, or if preferred, the operation can be performed locally. - Please don't combine a rebase operation with changes of the merge request!
+Do it in two steps instead (usually first committing changes to the merge request, then rebasing).
+This makes it easier to review the changes. - 2.
 The (possibly rebased) changes must have passed automatic testing.
 This ensures that the master branch is always clean and ready for development and translation.